michaelwalkoski/phpapp-example/README.md

 ### Step 3.
 Add a Server

-In this stop we will create our virtual server, from now on known as an instance.
+In this step we will create our virtual server, or known from now on as an instance.

 In Distelli, click the **Servers** link at the top of the WebUI.
 Then click the **New Server** button on the top right.